 There is also no obligation on your employer for holding your job while you recover from your work injury.
 They can replace you while you recover.
 That means that, in some situations, you may not have a job to come back to even if your termination is related to your work injury.
 Nonetheless, an employer is not allowed to terminate you just because they do not want to deal with your workers’ compensation claim or accommodating your medical restrictions after your injury.

 There is a fine line between terminating an employee for cause and terminating him or her because of the work injury.
-Consulting with an experienced workers’ compensation attorney may be a good idea if you suspect that your termination was based on your work injury.
+If you suspect that your termination was based on your work injury, contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.